Three Busy Debras: Production

 The concept originally began as a play which was created by and starred Mitra Jouhari, Sandy Honig, and Alyssa Stonoha.
 It was later extended to a web series.
 On May 8, 2018, Adult Swim announced that it had ordered a pilot of the show, written by Sandy Honig and directed by Anna Dokoza.
 On May 7, 2019, Adult Swim gave the quarter hour comedy a series order.

 On February 12, 2020, it was announced that the series would premiere on March 29, 2020.

-The show is executive produced by Amy Poehler and Kim Lessing through Paper Kite Productions.
-Show creators Sandy Honig, Mitra Jouhari, Alyssa Stonoha and director Anna Dokoza also serve as executive producers through Mail Lizard.
-Alive and Kicking, Inc. produces the series.
+The show was executive produced by Amy Poehler and Kim Lessing through Paper Kite Productions.
+Show creators Sandy Honig, Mitra Jouhari, Alyssa Stonoha and director Anna Dokoza also served as executive producers through Mail Lizard.
+Alive and Kicking, Inc. produced the series.

-The creators have cited a number of influences on the show including SpongeBob SquarePants, The Real Housewives, Garth Marenghi's Darkplace, Clue and Looney Tunes.
+The creators have cited a number of influences on the show, including SpongeBob SquarePants, The Real Housewives, Garth Marenghi's Darkplace, Clue and Looney Tunes.

 On May 31, 2020, Adult Swim renewed the series for a second season.
 On July 26, 2022, it was announced that the show would not be returning for a third season.